civitaspo/fluent-plugin-cat-sweep/README.md

   # so this parameter is set as seconds that the application close files definitely.
   waiting_seconds 60

-  # Optional. default is file.destructive_read
+  # Optional. default is file.cat_sweep
   tag test.input

   # Optional. processing files is renamed with this suffix. default is .processing